AdamSobieski/Argumentation/README.md

 ### Introduction

 This project is an argumentation framework designed for interoperability with a large number of artificial-intelligence models and services.
-This project will explore agentic approaches to creating, analyzing, validating, and evaluating argument and debate.
+This project will explore agentic approaches to creating, analyzing, validating, and evaluating argumentation and debate.

 ### Abstract Templates